top of page

 THE CRUX OF MAN

-Such subjects are an afterthought, aside from the rat race we call life, after all.
-We simply haven't the time to consider what—if anything—happens when we meet our demise; constantly distracted by television, video games, social media and the like.
-But distractions cannot postpone nor halt the inevitable, and sooner or later, we must all discover the truth first-hand.
+Such subjects are an afterthought aside from the rat race we call life.
+We simply haven't the time to consider what, if anything, happens when we meet our demise; constantly distracted by television, video games, social media and the like.
+But distractions cannot postpone nor halt the inevitable, and sooner or later, we must all discover the truth firsthand, and death idles for no one.

-Most are complacent with the idea of not knowing; a blind eye or shrugged shoulder the vague response to which society has unanimously settled.
+Most are complacent with the idea of not knowing—a blind eye or shrugged shoulder the common vague response to which society has unanimously settled.
 To speak of the paranormal is to be dismissed in most conversations, as the living have a tendency to ignore the strange and unusual.
-On the other hand, others are cursed with an unquenchable thirst for discovery beyond the physical; the gears of the human mind relentless, constantly turning, yearning for more.
+On the other hand, others are cursed with an unquenchable thirst for discovery beyond the physical.
+The gears of the human mind are relentless, constantly turning, yearning for more.

-The realm of the unexplained is a deep and vast rabbit hole, both frightful and enticing, chalk full of things you cannot unknow nor unsee.
-Acknowledging one possibility seems to only reveal more, until you find yourself lost in the macabre, the strange and perplexing, the terrifying and outright dreadful realm of conspiracy and enlightenment.
+The realm of the unexplained is a deep and vast rabbit hole, both frightful and enticing, chock-full of things you cannot unknow nor unsee.
+Acknowledging one possibility only ever reveals more, until you find yourself lost in the macabre, the strange and perplexing, the terrifying and outright dreadful realm of conspiracy and enlightenment.

-After a lifetime of study; politics, religion, history and the paranormal, a single conclusion can be reached, most evidence pointing to one ultimate statement that can be summed up as such:
+After a lifetime of studying politics, religion, history and the paranormal, a single conclusion can be reached, most evidence pointing to one ultimate statement that can be summed as follows:

 If the world must end, how can humanity possibly know what to expect?

-Amongst countless lost and wandering souls, one man is the subject of our particular interest.
-His unique story is of the utmost importance; the events in his life, unknowing to him, rest at the crux of civilization and all of its form and splendor.
-His tale is perhaps the most crucial key to unlocking the past, present and future of our world.
-He, himself, knows not where he has been, what he has done, or the dire circumstances for which may very well determine how we will all meet our fate.
-By the time this man realizes who he truly is, and what has been requested of him, he will know in his heart that all which begins must find its end.
+Among countless lost and wandering souls, one man is the subject of our particular interest.
+His unique story is of the utmost importance.
+The events in his life, unbeknownst to him, rest at the crux of civilization and all of its forms and splendor.
+His tale is perhaps the most crucial key to unlocking the past, present, and future of our world.
+He himself knows not where he has been, what he has done, or the dire circumstances that may very well determine how we will all meet our fate.
+But that is about to change.
+By the time this man realizes who he truly is and what has been requested of him, he will know in his heart that all that begins must find its end.

-Empires rise and fall like the sun, floods may take the land and gift us new refresh, but nothing echoes through eternity more fierce or vivid than the ties of love that bind us.
+Empires rise and fall like the sun, floods may take the land and gift us new refresh, but nothing echoes through eternity more fiercely or profound than the ties of love that bind us.

-Like many, Michael Archer was caught up in the madness of life; the monotonous, vicious cycle of work, debt and misery.
+Like many, Michael Archer was caught up in the madness of life; the monotonous, vicious cycle of work, debt and misery, ever attempting to find order in a chaotic world not meant to be tamed.
 His only escape was that of the bottle, and the distractions of primal want and material possession.
 He was only twenty-five years old the day he realized the sheer boredom of human existence in the modern age.
-Whether he realized it or not, this young man was beginning to question everything, standing but at the base of a seemingly endless metaphorical staircase, one that would stretch beyond the clouds, and into the heavens.
+Whether he realized it or not, this young man was beginning to question everything, standing but at the base of an endless proverbial staircase—one that would stretch beyond the clouds and into the heavens if he would only dare take that first terrifying step.
 It is this fateful day where our story begins . . . well, the day after, to be more precise.

 How long the body had been lying there was uncertain, and the spectators were too preoccupied with capturing footage of the scene to bother checking if the man was alright; not so much as an active glance for a pulse.

-Bare flesh steamed unusually thick in the cold air, as though he'd just been pulled from the raging inferno of Hell itself.
+Bare flesh steamed unusually thick in the cold air, as though he’d just been pulled from the raging inferno of Hell itself.
 As the commotion grew louder, only those closest heard the low groan, the first sign of life to be noticed before his rib cage began to move, drawing breath with a sense of desperate longing.
 Muscles tightened, swelled and seared, and every bone burned like a furnace beneath his skin as he began to come to.
 He leaned forth, pressed the slippery pads of his feet against the wet asphalt, and propped himself up.
-His joints and cartilage cracked loudly as he let out a cry of sheer agony.
+His joints and cartilage cracked loudly as he let out a cry of sheer agony, an unexpected pain jolting his senses alive.

 As his eyes finally pried themselves open, everything was a blur, his usually impeccable vision no more than a series of smears and blots.